Skip to content

 Info

-On Android the factory function also requires the current Context.
+• On Android it also requires the current Context.

 Use getOrCreate() to retrieve an existing client by its unique key, or create a new one if it does not exist.
 This key is independent of the OAuth client ID, but you may use the same value if it suits your use case.
 Defining distinct keys allows you to manage multiple authentication clients within your application.